artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 Answer the following questions:

 a.
 Identify the data dependencies that exist in the code and explain how they are resolved in the processor.
+Draw the pipeline diagram.

 b.
-If there were no forwarding hardware, how could the dependencies be resolved by software?

-c.
 On the figure below (obtained from H&H), indicate the values of the data and control signals in the EX, MEM, and WB stages during the cycle when the ```add``` instruction is in the WB stage.

 <p align="center">
   <img src="Images/ProcessorHH.png" width=90% height=90%>
 </p>

-d.
+c.
 Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
+ - Generate in Ripes the pipeline diagram and confirm that your answer to item *a* is correct.
  - Execute step-by-step and analyse the values of the different data and control signals.
- - Show screenshots highlighting all forwardings that take place in this program.
+ - Show screenshots highlighting all data hazards and the forwardings that take place in this program and explain them.
- - Confirm that your answer to item *c* is correct.
+ - Confirm that your answer to item *b* is correct.

 **SOLUTION:**
 In general, we do not include solutions for the exercises in this repository; however, in this exercise, we exceptionally show next partial solutions for items c and d as an example.
 In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

-*c.
+*b.
 On the figure below (obtained from H&H), indicate the values of the data and control signals in the EX, MEM, and WB stages during the cycle when the ```add``` instruction is in the WB stage.*

 <p align="center">
   <img src="Images/Solution_1-c.png" width=90% height=90%>
 </p>

-*d.
-Confirm that your answer to item c is correct.*
+*c.
+Confirm that your answer to item b is correct.*

 This is a screenshot of the simulator during the cycle when the ```add``` instruction is in the WB stage.
 At this point, you can compare the value of the signals with those from the previous item.
 Most of them should be equal (although a few signals may differ).